This blog post was updated with the latest information in August 2026.

 12:00 – Shopping around Essex Street

-Once you’re done snapping photos at The Witch House and The Ropes Mansion, walk down Essex Street back towards Gulu-Gulu.
-You’ll notice that Essex Street becomes closed off to car traffic.
-This is the Essex Street Pedestrian Mall, a historic street is located in the middle of downtown Salem.
+Once you’re done snapping photos at The Witch House and The Ropes Mansion, walk down Essex Street back towards the Bewitched statue.
+You’ll notice that Essex Street becomes closed off to car traffic once you cross Washington Street.
+This is the Essex Street Pedestrian Mall.
+It’s closed to cars and is the center of all the action in downtown Salem.
 You’ll find a variety of tourist shops, walk-through experiences, bars, restaurants, museums and historic buildings around this area.

 Spend a few hours walking up and down Essex Street.
 My favorite things to do in Salem on Essex Street include:

 - Shop in the boutiques.
-My three favorite stores in Salem are all located right off the Essex Street Pedestrian Mall.
-They are HausWitch (crystals and home goods with a witchy twist), Oak + Moss (home goods and plants) and Nocturne (a dark and whimsical boutique).
-Fans of Harry Potter will love visiting Wynott’s Wands.
+My four favorite stores in Salem are all located right off the Essex Street Pedestrian Mall.
+They are HausWitch (crystals and home goods with a witchy twist), Oak + Moss (home goods, plants and non-witchy giftwares), Nocturne (a dark and whimsical boutique) and the aforementioned Blackcraft (witchy and gothic clothing and accessories).
+Fans of Harry Potter will love visiting Wynott’s Wands, which is located on the pedestrian mall.

-- Get a reading HausWitch offers aura readings and many of the shops along Essex do tarot and psychic readings.
-Omen is one of the popular shops for psychic readings and Ascend one of the popular shops for tarot readings.
+- Get a reading.
+HausWitch offers aura readings and many of the shops along Essex Street do tarot and psychic readings.
+Ascend is one of the popular shops for tarot readings.
+You can book these readings in advance, which I recommend doing if you’re visiting in October.
+You can also walk into the shops are see what the current availability is.

 - Check out the crystals, spells and other witchy items at Crow Haven Corner, the oldest witch shop in Salem.